Young Thug: 2019–2022: So Much Fun, Slime & B, and Punk

-2021–present: Punk

 On April 16, 2021, YSL Records, along with Young Thug and Gunna, released their second compilation album Slime Language 2.
-The album debuted at number one on the Billboard 200 and included guest appearances from notable non-YSL Record members Travis Scott, Drake, Rowdy Rebel, Lil Baby, YTB Trench, Lil Uzi Vert, Coi Leray, Big Sean, NAV, Skepta, Future, YNW Melly, BSlime, Sheck Wes, and Kid Cudi, with production mainly handled by Southside, Wheezy, and Turbo.
-It was supported by two singles "Take It to Trial", and "That Go!".
-A deluxe edition was released on April 23, containing eight new songs.
-Thug later released a deluxe, which featured artists including DaBaby and Don Toliver.
+The album debuted at number one on the Billboard 200 and included guest appearances from Travis Scott, Drake, Rowdy Rebel, Lil Baby, YTB Trench, Lil Uzi Vert, Coi Leray, Big Sean, Nav, Skepta, Future, YNW Melly, BSlime, Sheck Wes, and Kid Cudi, with production mainly handled by Southside, Wheezy, and Turbo.
+It was supported by two singles, "Take It to Trial" and "That Go!".
+A deluxe edition was released on April 23, containing eight new songs and featuring artists such as DaBaby and Don Toliver.

 In July 2021, Young Thug advertised his second studio album Punk with a release date of October 15, 2021.
 The album was originally announced in August 2019 and was expected shortly after the release of So Much Fun.
 "Tick Tock" was released as the intended lead single from the album, on August 20, 2021, but was excluded from the final track listing.
 In September 2021, Thug reached number one on the Billboard Hot 100 for the third time in his career with his feature alongside Future on "Way 2 Sexy", the lead single off Drake's album Certified Lover Boy.
 On October 15, Thug released his album Punk.

-In November 2021, after the release of Punk, Kobalt Music Group announced a new global publishing deal with Young Thug.
-In this deal, Young Thug's publishing administration, global synch, and creative services will be handled by Kobalt.
+In November 2021, Kobalt Music Group announced a new global publishing deal with Young Thug, in which the company would handle his publishing administration, global sync, and creative services.